szaumoor/ZSTweaks/README.md

 - Adds 15% resistance to all elements (i.e. the damage type of most dragons)
 - THAC0 against dragons is now +6, +2 for others
 - +2 AC and saving throws against Dragons (essentially like a "Protection from Dragons" spell)
-- Extra damage to dragons: every hit causes additionally 2d8+2 (bear in mind this is not affected by Strength or any other damage modifiers except any effect that increases slashing damage universally, which doesn't exist in vanilla game)
+- Extra damage to dragons: every hit causes additionally 2d8+2 (bear in mind this is not affected by Strength or any other damage modifiers except any effect that increases slashing damage universally)
 - Detect Invisibility can be cast three times, not once per day

 **Component 1210:** Make The Equalizer slightly more powerful